freenas/freenas-docs/userguide/network.rst

 #endif freenas
 #ifdef truenas
-.. warning:: Creating a vlan will cause network connectivity to be interrupted and, if :ref:`Failovers` has been configured, a failover event.
+.. warning:: Creating a vlan will cause network connectivity to be interrupted and, if :ref:`Failover` has been configured, a failover event.
 Accordingly, the GUI will provide a warning and an opportunity to cancel the vlan creation.
 #endif truenas